CrazyHarry/Audit-trail/audit-trail-network/README.md

 ~~~~

 ## Running tests
 The Audit-trail business network is tested with BDD-style tests, using `cucumber-js`.
-These tests are written in plain english and describe a scenario and the expected outcomes in each scenario.
+These tests are written in plain english and describe a scenario and the expected outcomes for each scenario.
 The tests are located in `./features/scenarios.feature`.
 Here's an example of such a scenario:
 ~~~~
 Scenario: Adam can read his own logs, no one else's
     When I use the identity adam1